SCWContent/challenge-the-sensei/src/test/java/com/securecodewarrior/assertorder/readme.md

 ```
 assertThat(actual.length).isEqualTo(actual.length);
 ```
-But because of a mistake, it's actually comparing the a value to itself, when the intention clearly would be to compare it to an `expected` value.
+But because of a mistake, it's actually comparing the actual value to itself, when the intention clearly would be to compare it to an `expected` value.

 The above assertion would never actually be one that would be intentional.
 So having those types of things in your codebase means that your unit tests could be lying to you.
 You'd want to detect and fix those issues as you're writing the tests.